--The 100M question

 revenue model

 Concentrated B2B contracts.
 Employer-wellness PEPM at $30-50/life/yr; pharma per-protocol pricing.
-5 lighthouse deals carry the first $1B.
+5 lighthouse-tier deals carry the first $1B — built on the Oura For Business motion already shipping.

 comparable